 How to Propagate Basil from Cuttings

 Basil propagation is a great way to share your basil.
-Now that you know how to propagate basil, you can take new plantings and give them as gifts to friends who invite you to dinner or offer them to new neighbors as housewarming gifts.
+Now that you know how to propagate basil, you can take new plantings and give them as gifts to friends or offer them to new neighbors as housewarming gifts.